 Choosing the Right Helmet

 A properly fitted helmet is essential to riding safely.
-It is important to think about the type of riding you’ll be doing – is the helmet suitable for the discipline you pursue?
-Also, think about where you’ll be buying your helmet – is the retailer trained in fitting helmets helmets?
+Prior to selecting a helmet, it is important to consider the type of riding you will be doing – is the helmet suitable for the discipline you pursue?
+Also, think about where you will be buying your helmet – is the retailer trained in fitting helmets?
 And last, do you know what a well-fitted helmet feels like?

-The emphasis on safety and protection from impact in a fall, as well as the helmet’s ability to stay in place, should be your number one priority.
-Check with your trainer, riding establishment or your sport’s governing body for their helmet safety requirements.
+The emphasis on safety and protection from impact in a fall, as well as the helmet’s ability to stay in place, should be your first priority.
+Consult your trainer, riding establishment and/or your sport’s governing body for their helmet safety requirements.
 It is paramount to your safety to have the correct helmet fit.

-- As far as tightness is concerned, you should be able to put a finger between the strap and your chin and while it should be reasonably tight, it should also allow you to talk comfortably.
+- You should be able to put a finger between the strap and your chin.
+While it should be reasonably tight, it should also allow you to talk comfortably.

-- The harness laces at the back of the helmet should be secured tightly to ensure your helmet hugs your head.
-Always adjust the chin strap first, then the back laces.
-They must be taut enough to support the chin strap, but not enough to force it around the throat.
+- The harness laces at the back of the helmet should be secured tightly to ensure the helmet hugs your head.
+Always adjust the chinstrap first, then the back laces.
+They must be taut enough to support the chinstrap, but not enough to force it around the throat.

-To provide the best protection when you’re riding, a helmet is designed to be weaker than your head, so never do things to your helmet that you wouldn’t think of doing to your head.
-A helmet’s interior is made of a high-grade expanded polystyrene, full of microscopic bubbles.
-The layers of bubbles burst upon an impact and, as they burst, they protect your head and reduce the risk of injury.
+To provide the best protection when you’re riding, a helmet is designed to be weaker than your head so that it will absorb impact instead of your skull.
+Therefore, it is important to never do anything to your helmet that you wouldn’t think of doing to your head.
+A helmet’s interior is made of high-grade expanded polystyrene that is full of microscopic bubbles.
+The layers of bubbles burst upon impact and, as they burst, they protect your head and reduce the risk of injury.

-- Helmets are sensitive to extreme heat (70°C+/158°F+), riding helmets should always be stored in an ambient temperature and out of direct sunlight.
-The tiny polystyrene bubbles inside the helmet will melt past these temperatures, so if you leave your helmet in a car on a hot day, the helmet could end up being damaged.
+Helmets are also sensitive to extreme heat (70°C+/158°F+), and as such should always be stored in an ambient temperature and out of direct sunlight.
+The tiny polystyrene bubbles inside the helmet will melt past these temperatures, so if you leave your helmet in a car on a hot day, the helmet could be compromised.

-- Your helmet should never be dry-cleaned, exposed to solvents or put in the dishwasher.
-Always clean your helmet with specialist products specifically made for either the interior or exterior of the helmet.
+Your helmet should never be dry-cleaned, exposed to solvents or put in the dishwasher.
+Always clean your helmet with specialist products made for either the interior or exterior of the helmet.